 A Thanksgiving Service is a celebration of God’s gift of parenthood.
 It provides a special opportunity to thank God for the gift of your child.
 As mementos of the occasion you will be presented with a family candle, a Bible and a certificate.
 Prayers will be said for your family and your child.
 Choosing God-parents is not required for a Thanksgiving Service but one or two friends who are committed to supporting your child as he/she grows up can act as sponsors.
 There is an opportunity for parents and/or sponsors to add their own prayers to the service if they so wish.

 This service differs from Infant Baptism because it does not formally mark your child’s entrance into the community of the Christian faith, neither does it require you to make a public declaration of your own personal faith in Jesus Christ or to make any promises regarding your ongoing and regular commitment to the life and worship of the Church.
 You may therefore find that this more closely reflects your position.
 Some Christian parents opt for this service in preference to Infant Baptism as, while they want to affirm their faith in Jesus, they want to give their child the opportunity to decide when they wish to be baptised as a believer.

 As with Infant Baptism a member of clergy will meet with you before the service to explain what will happen.
-Thanksgiving Services in Crofton take place on a monthly basis at the 9.30 a.m.
-Family Service at Holy Rood Church.
+Thanksgiving Services in Crofton take place during the 9.30 am Family Service at Holy Rood Church.